-- □ If possible, we will answer you right away.
-If you call us with a complaint, we may be able to give you an answer on the same phone call. - □ Most complaints are answered within 30 calendar days.
-If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
-If we decide to take extra days, we will tell you in writing. - □ If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint".
-If you have a "fast complaint," it means we will give you an answer within 24 hours. - □ If we do not agree with some or all of your complaint or don't take responsibility for the problem you are complaining about, we will include our reasons in our response to you.

-Section 11.4 You can also make complaints about quality of care to the Quality Improvement Organization

-When your complaint is about quality of care, you also have two extra options:

-□You can make your complaint directly to the Quality Improvement Organization.

-The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
+□ If possible, we will answer you right away.
+If you call us with a complaint, we may give you an answer on the same phone call. / be able to ☐ Most complaints are answered within 30 calendar days.
+If we need more informated delay is in your best interest or if you ask for more time, we can take up to 14 more days (44 calendar days total) to answer your complaint.
+If we decide to take extra detell you in writing. calendar ☐ If you are making a complaint because we denied your request for a "fast cove decision" or a "fast appeal," we will automatically give you a "fast complaint".
+I "fast complaint," it means we will give you an answer within 24 hours. • □ If we do not agree with some or all of your complaint or don't take responsibility for problem you are complaining about, we will include our reasons in our response to Section 11.4 You can also make complaints about quality of care to the Comprovement Organization Quality When your complaint is about quality of care , you also have two extra options: ☐You can make your complaint directly to the Quality Improvement Organization ١. ☐ The Quality Improvement Organization is a group of practicing doctors and other hexperts paid by the Federal government to check and improve the care given to Me patients.
 Chapter 2 has contact information.
+Or ☐You can make your complaint to both the Quality Improvement Organization ar same time. nd us at the